rcqa-ws/rcqa-ws.github.io/program.md

 # Workshop Program

-The following is a tentative schedule for the workshop.
+The following is a tentative schedule for the workshop -- we ask for your patience as we update the schedule to take into account conflicts and other constraints.
 The workshop will be held on February 8, 2020 (Saturday) as part of the [AAAI 2020 program](https://aaai.org/Conferences/AAAI-20/ws20/).

 | **Time** 	| 	**Event** |
 | ------------------ | ------------------ |